-A closed spiral path is like a a uniform single layer wire winding on a toroid with the two ends of the winding connected together.
-The spiral path makes multiple turns around both the toroid's major and minor axes before repeating its course.
+A closed spiral path forming a spheromak is like a a uniform single layer wire winding on a toroid with the two ends of the winding connected together.
+The spiral path makes 222 turns around both the toroid's major axis and 305 turns around the toroid's minor axis before retracing its path.
 Thus an electric current following a closed spiral path causes both toroidal and poloidal magnetic fields.
 In order for a charged particle to be stable the path must repeat itself.

 The stable spheromak structure enables the existence of highly stable elementary atomic particles such as electrons and protons as well as semi-stable particles and plasmas.
-The electric and magnetic fields associated with stable particles contain energy which give atomic particles rest mass.
+The electric and magnetic fields associated with stable particles contain energy which contributes to the atomic particles rest mass.
 The external fields caused by these particles radially extend out to infinity.
 However, the total energy of an isolated particle is finite.

 INTERACTIONS BETWEEN STABLE PARTICLES: